pixelbubble/ProtOSINT/README.md

 # ProtOSINT
-ProtOSINT is a Python script that helps you investigate Protonmail accounts and ProtonVPN IP addresses
+ProtOSINT is a Python script that helps you investigate Protonmail accounts and ProtonVPN IP addresses.

 ## Description